buccaneer-dev/workshop-intro-hooks/README.md

 ```

-NB: During the workshop a demo server will be available at the IP address hard-coded in the library client, if you are *reading from the future* replace that string to http://localhost:8080/ follow the **setup server step**
+NB: During the workshop a demo server will be available at the IP address hard-coded in the library client, if you are *reading from the future* replace that string to http://localhost:8080/ and follow the **setup server step**

 ## Exercises

-Tho follow along with the exercises checkout the different branches and complete the tasks writen in the comments
+To follow along with the exercises checkout the different branches and complete the tasks of the latest commit described in the comments

 ### Part 1 - useState